Learning from the past, living in the moment, and leaving footprints for the future. Stories of lov

 (Susan's obituary led me to the discovery of three infants buried in the Houston Family Cemetery in Eau Gallie, Florida.
 The stones are missing, perhaps those taken and thrown into the Indian River when the graves were vandalized.
 Susan's stone still exists with space beside her where most likely her three babies sleep.)

 It was said that Susan E. Stewart was laid to rest beneath the ancient oaks of the family plot in 1909.
 According to old family records, "she carved her own tombstone of coquina rock".
 As told by Houston's granddaughters, Jessie, Clara, Minnie and Mabel.
+Unfortunately, that stone no longer exists.

 Wednesday, August 1, 2012